-PCOS is a hormonal disorder leading to acne, facial hair, irregular periods, small ovarian cysts, and increased risk for secondary health conditions, such as Type II Diabetes and cardiovascular disease.
+PCOS is a hormonal disorder prominent in reproductive women.
+Women who suffer from PCOS may also suffer from acne, facial hair, irregular periods, small ovarian cysts, and increased risk for secondary health conditions, such as type II diabetes, and cardiovascular disease.

-Yet as many as 50% of women that struggle with Polycystic Ovary Syndrome are also morbidly obese (BMI > 40).
+Yet as many as 50% of women that struggle with Polycystic Ovary Syndrome are also considered morbidly obese (BMI > 40).

 Although PCOS has no direct cure, studies have confirmed that significant weight loss tends to reduce the symptoms of PCOS.

-But in 2011, scientists at the University of Iowa examined patients that were struggling with PCOS infertility and morbid obesity, and underwent weight loss surgery.
+But in 2011, scientists at the University of Iowa examined patients that were struggling with PCOS infertility and morbid obesity and underwent weight loss surgery.

-While the weight loss surgery did not cure PCOS, in did lessen the symptoms and restore normal ovulation, which in turn made each of the women in the study fertile and able to conceive.
+While the weight loss surgery did not cure PCOS, as did lessen the symptoms and restore normal ovulation, which in turn made each of the women in the study fertile and able to conceive.